The manuscript header

 If a long \title or \subtitle needs to split across two or more lines, please insert linebreaks (\\).

-Authors and addresses
+Authors and institutes

 Names of authors

 The preferred form for each name is: initial(s) of the forename(s) followed by the family name.
+The names must be separated by \and.

-If there is more than one author, the order is optional.
-The names should be separated by \and.
 If the authors have different affiliations, each name has to be followed by \inst{}.
 Numbers referring to different addresses should be attached to each author, pointing to the corresponding institute.
+Please provide ONE e-mail for each author and clearly identify the corresponding author with \corrauth:

 A&A offers authors the possibility of being identified with non-Roman alphabets, such as Chinese, Japanese, Cyrillic characters (see specific instructions here).

-\institute{name of the first institute
+\institute{Name of the first institute

-\and name of the second institute}
+\and Name of the second institute}

 The authors' institutes can also be given using labels, so that there is no need to rewrite the full institutes list if the order of the authors changes during the evaluation process.
 An example is given below:

-A.~M.~Mour\~ao\inst{\ref{inst3}}\and A.~J.~Rica da Silva\inst{\ref{inst1}}}
+\and A.~J.~Rica da Silva\inst{\ref{inst1}}}

-Multidisciplinar de Astrof\'{\i}sica, IST, Avenida Rovisco Pais, 1049
+\institute{Centro Multidisciplinar de Astrof\'{\i}sica, IST, Avenida Rovisco Pais, 1049 Lisbon, Portugal\label{inst1}

 }